H1Bs in a Nutshell

-- The employer must also file a form known as an “LCA” (Labor Condition Application) with the Department of Labor, and the form must be certified by the Department of Labor.
-The LCA is a promise by the employer to pay the prevailing wage to the H-1B employee, and to pay the H-1B employee at least as much as U.S. workers doing the same job.
-Notice of the LCA filing must be given to employees in the same occupational classification, either by physical posting at the jobsite for 10 days, or by electronic means.
-Information about the LCA must be kept by the employer in a “public access file.”
+- Before filing the H-1B petition, the employer must file an “LCA” (Labor Condition Application) with the Department of Labor.
+The LCA is a promise by the employer to pay the prevailing wage to the H-1B employee.
+Notice of the LCA filing must be given to employees, either by physical posting at the jobsite, or by electronic means.
+The LCA is intended to protect the wages and working conditions of all U.S. workers.

-- If a person in H-1B status gets a new job, the new employer must file another petition and pay a new filing fee.
-Although this is sometimes called a “transfer,” it is really a new petition and must contain all the same evidence and satisfy the same requirements as the original petition.
+- If a person in H-1B status gets a new job, the new employer must file a new petition.
+Although this is sometimes called a “transfer,” it is really a new petition and must contain all the same evidence and satisfy the same requirements as the first petition.
 Under the H-1B “portability” rules, previous H-1B holders can begin work for a new employer as soon as the petition is filed.
 People who have not previously held H-1B status must wait until the petition is approved.

-- If you hold an H-1B, you are allowed to have the intent to remain permanently in the United States.
-Many H-1B employees begin the green card process while working as an H-1B.
+- Many persons begin the green card process while working as an H-1B.
 This requires the sponsorship of the employer.
-Since the green card process takes several years, it is important to begin before you have used up too much of your six years of time in H status.
-Under a law called “AC21,” H-1B workers can get additional one-year extensions after the usual six years, if a labor certification or immigrant petition was filed at least one year previously.
-In addition, if a worker has an approved I-140 immigrant worker petition, but cannot get a green card because of retrogression in priority dates, the person can get three-year H-1B extensions beyond the six years.
+Under a law called “AC21,” H-1B workers can get additional one-year extensions after reaching the six year limit, if a labor certification or immigrant petition was filed at least one year previously.
+In addition, if a worker has an approved I-140 immigrant worker petition, but cannot get a green card because his or her priority date is not current, the person can get three-year H-1B extensions beyond the six years.